virginiac32/full-stack-project/README.md

 Annotations are how users can add further details about specific parts of an artwork.
 All users can view annotations, but they need to be logged in to create new annotations.

-The user needs to hover over the artwork image to see the pointers of all the annotations that have been created.
+When viewing an artwork, the user can hover over the artwork image to see the pointers of all the annotations that have been created.
 To view the details of an annotation, the user simply needs to click on a pointer to open the annotation box.

 ![annotation_show](./app/assets/images/Annotation_show.gif)

-To create a new annotation, a user needs to click on any point on the artwork that they wish to annotate.
+To create a new annotation, a user should click on any point on the artwork that they wish to annotate.
 This causes an annotation creation form to pop-up, which the user can populate and save.

 ![annotation_create](./app/assets/images/Annotation_create.gif)